-Remove protective cap from drain fixture.
-(Figure I - Page 12) and attach garden hose to the outlet.
+Remove protective cap from drain fixture (Figure 11) and attach a garden hose to the outlet.
 Some campsites will have septic service for the disposal of sink water at each site.
 If the site is not so equipped, collect water in a bucket or container and dispose of as required by the park rules.
 To avoid contaminating your water system, use different hoses for fresh and drain water.
 Hoses of different colors will help you to avoid interchanging.
 The same is true for buckets or vessels used for fresh water and drainage; paint or mark them to prevent contamination.

-CAUTION: DO NOT pour boiling water down drain as it may damage your flexible drain hose.
+CAUTION: DO NOT pour boiling water down the drain as it may damage your flexible drain hose.